scotthomas27/wavemaker-docs/pages/features.md

 Each column in the grid corresponds to a section in your manuscript.
 The cells in each column are the cards attached to that section.

-To create a new board from the home page, click on the _Your Manuscripts_ entry and then click on the document icon at the top right.
+To create a new board from the home page, click on the _Planning boards_ entry and then click on the document icon at the top right.
-To create a new board from within Wavemaker, click the Wavemaker icon at the top left of the page, then the manscript icon from the dropdown menu and finally the document icon to the top right of the  _Your Manuscripts_ heading.
+To create a new board from within Wavemaker, click the  _Planning boards_ icon in the top bar.

 The board works in conjuction with the writer; you can create cards in the Writer siebar that will automatically populate a corresponding column in the associated Planning board.